Hussein-miracle/Hussein-miracle/README.md

 👯‍♂️   I’m looking to collaborate on Projects,i also have interest in OpenSource.

-🎓   I'm tudying Chemical Engineering at the pretigious Obafemi Awolowo University,Ile-Ife,Nigeria.
+🎓   I'm studying Chemical Engineering at the pretigious Obafemi Awolowo University,Ile-Ife,Nigeria.

 💬   Ask me about CSS ,Javascript and ReactJs,even though i'm still honing my skills.